Quantum teleportation: Information quality

-Considering the previously mentioned requirement of an intermediate entangled state for quantum teleportation, there needs to be consideration placed on to the purity of this state for information quality.
+Considering the previously mentioned requirement of an intermediate entangled state for quantum teleportation, there needs to be consideration of the purity of this state for information quality.
 A protection that has been developed involves the use of continuous variable information (rather than a typical discrete variable) creating a superimposed coherent intermediate state.
-This involves making a phase shift in the received information and then adding a mixing step upon reception using a preferred state, which could be an odd or even coherent state, that will be "conditioned to the classical information of the sender" creating a two mode state that contains the originally sent information.
+This involves making a phase shift in the received information and then adding a mixing step upon reception using a preferred state, which could be an odd or even coherent state, that will be "conditioned to the classical information of the sender", creating a two mode state that contains the originally sent information.

 There have also been developments with teleporting information between systems that already have quantum information in them.
-Experiments done by Feng, Xu, Zhou et al. have demonstrated that teleportation of a qubit to a photon that already has a qubit worth of information is possible due to using an optical qubit-ququart entangling gate.
-This quality can increase computation possibilities as calculations can be done based on previously stored information allowing for improvements on past calculations.
+Experiments done by Feng, Xu, Zhou et al. have demonstrated that teleportation of a qubit to a photon that already has a qubit's worth of information is possible due to using an optical qubit-ququart entangling gate.
+This quality can increase computation possibilities as calculations can be done based on previously stored information, allowing for improvements on past calculations.